need to review usability and gui of module manager

 One suggestion for current usability is the downloading process bar.
 In my current tests, needed modules are downloaded by Module Manger.
 Yet there is not a total process bar showing the total download percentage, only multiple process bars show up one-by-one when downloading each modules.
 I thought the whole downloading is finished and closed module manger when the first process bar finished and disappeared.

-#3 Updated by Chad Berkley about 10 years ago
+#3 Updated by Chad Berkley over 10 years ago

 I've reviewed the module manager and these are the things I've noticed: